-The foregoing statement regarding the adequacy of our tax reserves to offset any potential tax liabilities that may arise upon audit is a forward-looking statement.
+The foregoing statements regarding the adequacy of our tax reserves to offset any potential tax liabilities that may arise upon audit, the range of possible repatriation amounts and the estimated amount of additional tax expense are forward-looking statements.
 Actual results could differ materially because of the following factors, among others: current and future tax laws and regulations; taxation rates in geographic regions where we have significant operations; results of any current or future audit conducted by the U.S. Internal Revenue Service or other taxing authorities in the countries in which we do business; and the level of our taxable income and whether our taxable income will be sufficient to utilize our deferred tax asset.